 Note: The following is a summary of the Personal Responsibility and Work Opportunity Reconciliation Act as it was signed into law.
-Technical amendments have been proposed on a number of issues which may affect the descriptions below.
+Current statutes and regulations are available on the Office of Family Assistance website.

-Note: HHS Policy Announcement TANF-ACF-PA-97-1, dated January 31, 1997, provided guidance to state agencies concerning maintenance of effort, definition of assistance, use of Federal and state TANF funds and other provisions that clarifies some of the complex issues described below.
+Note: HHS Policy Announcement TANF-ACF-PA-99-1, dated June 18, 1999, provided guidance to state agencies concerning maintenance of effort, definition of assistance, use of Federal and state TANF funds and other provisions that clarifies some of the complex issues described below.

-The Personal Responsibility and Work Opportunity Reconciliation Act of 1996 eliminates AFDC's open-ended entitlement and creates a block grant for states to provide time-limited cash assistance for needy families, with work requirements for most recipients.
+The Personal Responsibility and Work Opportunity Reconciliation Act of 1996 eliminates Aid to Families with Dependent Children's (AFDC) open-ended entitlement and creates a block grant for states to provide time-limited cash assistance for needy families, with work requirements for most recipients.
 The law also makes far-reaching changes to child care, the Child Support Enforcement Program, benefits for legal immigrants, the Food Stamp Program, and SSI for children.
 Modifications to the child nutrition program and reductions in the Social Services Block Grant (SSBG) are also included.

 Eliminates the AFDC program, JOBS, and Emergency Assistance (EA) and creates the Temporary Assistance to Needy Families (TANF) Block Grant.
 Annual TANF funding is $16.38 billion in FYs 1997-2003.
 States receive their allotment based upon previous expenditures in AFDC, EA, and JOBS.
 States can transfer up to 30% of their TANF funds into the child care block grant and SSBG.